seven5/seven5/tandp.md

 ## Modern web applications

 Seven5 makes the following key claims about the state of web development today.
-If the reader strongly disagrees with any of these claims, the author advises that you stop reading this document.
+If the reader strongly disagrees with any of these claims, the author advises that you stop reading this book.

 1. Applications must have a web API, a.k.a. "everything is a web service"
 2. Users expect highly interactive web applications with the interaction implemented on client-side (no page reloads)
 3. Users' computers are largely idle and will become more so in the future

 The first two of these are large-scale trends in web application development and hardly need much elaboration here.
-If you want proof, examine nearly any web-based application introduced in 2011 or 2012.
+If you want proof, examine nearly any web-based application introduced in 2012 or 2013.
 Try clicking on the inevitable API button and looking at the source of the web pages to see if it includes a reference to jquery.

 The latter of these is more conjecture than the first two, although it is derived from Moore's Law which has been reasonably reliable for some time.
 In the large, accepting this claim argues that the burden of computation, whenever feasible, should shift to the client side of the web application as there are significant and under-utilized  compute cycles available there.
-In more concrete terms, a Seven5 application will never both rendering a graph on the server, the server will simply send a list of points to the client side for rendering.
+In more concrete terms, a Seven5 application will never bother rendering a graph on the server, the server will simply send a list of points to the client side for rendering.
 (Given assumption 2, it suggests also that the user will expect the ability to zoom in and out on different parts of the graph.)

 ### Consequences